trailofbits/algo/README.md

 ### Windows

+Copy the CA certificate, user certificate, and the user PowerShell script to the client computer.
+Import the CA certificate to the local machine Trusted Root certificate store.
+Then, run the included PowerShell script to import the user certificate, set up a VPN connection, and activate stronger ciphers on it.

-Import your user certificate to your Personal certificate store and your CA certificate to the Local Machine Trusted Root certificate store.
-Then, add an IKEv2 connection in the network settings and activate additional ciphers for it via Powershell (change the ConnectionName to the name of your IKEv2 connection):
+If you want to perform these steps by hand, you will need to import the user certificate to the Personal certificate store, add an IKEv2 connection in the network settings, then activate stronger ciphers on it via the following PowerShell script:

 `Set-VpnConnectionIPsecConfiguration -ConnectionName "Algo" -AuthenticationTransformConstants SHA25612 8 -CipherTransformConstants AES256 -EncryptionMethod AES256 -IntegrityCheckMethod SHA256 -DHGroup Group14 -PfsGroup none`

-Note that an all-in-one Powershell script that imports your personal certificate, sets up the VPN connection, and activates the stronger ciphers for it is included in the `configs` folder.

-### StrongSwan Clients (e.g., OpenWRT)
+### Linux strongSwan Clients (e.g., OpenWRT, Ubuntu, etc.)

-Find the included user_ipsec.conf, user_ipsec.secrets, user.crt (user certificate), and user.key (private key) files and copy them to your client device.
-These may be useful if you plan to set up a point-to-point VPN with OpenWRT or other custom device.
+Install strongSwan, then copy the included user_ipsec.conf, user_ipsec.secrets, user.crt (user certificate), and user.key (private key) files to your client device.
+These may require some customization based on your exact use case.
+These files were originally generated with a point-to-point OpenWRT-based VPN in mind.

 ### Other Devices